LeekithQwerty/LeekithQwerty/README.md

-# Hey there, I'm [Likhit JHa] 👋
+# Hey there, I'm Likhit Jha 👋

 ## About Me
 I'm on a journey to explore the fascinating world of data and code.
-Currently, I'm pursuing my Master's in Applied Data Science at the University of Southern California, following an exciting B.Tech. in Computer Science and Business Systems at NMIMS University.
+Currently, I'm pursuing my Master's in Applied Data Science at the University of Southern California.

 ## Tech Stack
 - **Languages and Databases:** Python, C++, C#, MATLAB, SQL (PostgreSQL, MySQL), NoSQL (Firebase)
 - **Data Wizardry:** Time series forecasting, ML models, NLP, you name it!
 - **Favorite Tools:** Jupyter Notebook, Rasa, Unity Engine, and yes, even Excel!

-## Worked as a Data Sorcerer at...
+## Worked at...
-- **Machine Learning Intern** @ Laminaar Aviation Infotech (June 2022 - September 2022)
+- **Machine Learning Intern** @ Laminaar Aviation Infotech
   - Unveiled the magic behind forecasting no-shows for standby airline crews.
   - Polished the crystal ball (ARIMA Model) to predict with 6% more accuracy while casting spells to reduce training time by 17%.

-- **Machine Learning & AI Intern** @ AUR Consultant (May 2022 - June 2022)
+- **Machine Learning & AI Intern** @ AUR Consultant
   - Crafted a wizard-level chatbot for employee recruitment using Rasa and Python.
   - Conjured a SpaCy NER model with over 2000 resumes, making data extraction and text summarization a breeze!